liferay/liferay-docs-dxp-cloud/user/articles/08-reference/03-command-line-tool.markdown

 # Command-line Tool

-Liferay Cloud's command line interface (CLI) is a tool that helps you use and manage DXP Cloud.
+Liferay Cloud's command-line interface (CLI) is a tool that helps you use and manage DXP Cloud.
 For example, you can use the CLI to create, manage, and scale applications.

 ## Installing the Liferay Cloud CLI